janverschelde/PHCpack/src/doc/source/tutorial.rst

 the blackbox solver and returns the list of approximate solutions.
 This list is returned in Maple format.

-.. index:: Octave, MATLAB, Sage, Macaulay2, Maple
+.. index:: Octave, MATLAB, SageMath, Macaulay2, Maple

-Other interfaces are PHClab (for Octave and MATLAB), phc.py (for Sage), and PHCpack.m2 (for Macaulay 2).
+Other interfaces are PHClab (for Octave and MATLAB), phc.py (for SageMath), and PHCpack.m2 (for Macaulay 2).
 These interfaces require only the executable phc to be present in some directory contained in the execution path.
 Interfaces for C and C++ programmers require the compilation